aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 setting, and expiration task.
 They can be downloaded from the standard Image Viewer when the relevant download controls are available.

+Standard and diagnostic saving remain independent when both are enabled.
+If both paths select the same exposure, both files are retained because the diagnostic asset preserves the untouched input while the standard asset follows the normal processing settings.
+Leave standard FITS off for the lowest disk use unless those standard files are wanted for another purpose.

-### Standard FITS capture
+### Standard FITS fallback capture

-In **Exclude Only** mode, standard FITS still contain the original mosaic.
-Set standard FITS saving to **Every Image** temporarily to collect complete normal/purple/normal sequences.
+If diagnostic saving does not catch the purple frame, temporarily set standard FITS saving to **Every Image** to collect complete normal/purple/normal sequences.
+A periodic interval cannot reliably capture a randomly occurring failure.

+In **Exclude Only** mode, standard FITS still contain the original mosaic and can therefore provide this fallback evidence.

 When repair is active, standard FITS are written from the already repaired image and may no longer contain the original failure.
 Use the diagnostic FITS